gabrueks/typescript-template/README.md

 npm start
 ```

 <h2>And in both cases, go to your browser and type http://localhost:8080</h2>
+<h3>If you have any tip, doubt or possible improvement, PR this repository (or create an issue) or send me an e-mail on gabriel03899@hotmail.com</h3>

 <h1>Olá!</h1><h3>~~Português~~</h3>